Daemondeal/sha3-core-driver/Tutorials/05_DeviceTree.md

 All of this is based on this youtube video [device tree](https://www.youtube.com/watch?v=Nz6aBffv-Ek).
 I knew nothing about the device tree so if you already know this stuff feel free to skip it.

-> I'm writing all of this in a very fast way, probably in the future i'll fix it but in the meantime sorry for the errors in the language

 ## Intro